balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

 Think about the devices
 -----------------------

-Similar to :ref:`part 2 <Part 2: Implement Browser Setup>` we could think about the required features we need for our new setup class.
+Similar to :ref:`part 2 <Part 2: Implement browser setup>` we could think about the required features we need for our new setup class.
 If we go back to the scenario definition we need the following features:

 ``Loginserver``: